dubersfeld/depth-first-search-step/README.md

 # depth-first-search-step
-Java based demonstration of Depth First Search algorithm using HTML5 Canvas, Javascript and AJAX.

 I present here a Java based demonstration of the Depth First Search algorithm.

 The algorithm itself is implemented in Java.
 Javascript is used for initialization and display only.